UKs embattled Prince Andrew loses honorary military titles

 “These steps could have been taken at any time in the past eleven years.
 Please do not leave it any longer.”

-Andrew served in the Royal Navy for two decades, and was a helicopter pilot during the 1982 Falklands War.
+Andrew served in the Royal Navy for two decades, including as a helicopter pilot during the 1982 Falklands War.
+The honorary military roles he lost included several overseas ones, such as his title as colonel-in-chief of the Royal New Zealand Army Logistic Regiment.

 Andrew denies Giuffre’s allegations and has said he can’t recall ever meeting her.